scottspace/scottspace.github.io/_posts/2020-07-20-cool-way-to-search-text.md

 ### Bert as a Service, for scale.

-Han Xiao ([@hxiao](https://twitter.com/hxiao0)) released an open source package in 2019 which takes the latest, published version of Bert and encapsulates it in a web service  Han was recently a CTO at TenCent, now off on his own building a promising new company ([Jina.ai](https://jina.ai)) for semantic search.
+Han Xiao ([@hxiao](https://twitter.com/hxiao0)) released an open source package in 2019 which takes the latest, published version of Bert and encapsulates it in a web service.
+Han was recently a CTO at TenCent, now building a promising new company ([Jina.ai](https://jina.ai)) for semantic search.

 Han applied hardcore, distributed systems engineering and optimizations which